 Reading in Italian… why is it so hard?

-Italian story books for beginners are too long, while these Italian stories are short and simple, and contain useful words.
+Italian story books for beginners are too long, while these stories are short and simple, and contain useful words.
 They’re enjoyable fiction for beginners.

-For reading in Italian, all you need is an Italian text with English translation and slow audio.
+For reading in Italian, all you need is an Italian text with an English translation and slow audio.

-Since short stories for intermediate learners are, by nature, short, you can use them to squeeze a lot of Italian learning into a relatively small span of time.
-That’s more convenient than a book, even on Amazon’s Kindle.
+Because short stories are, by definition, short, you may use them to pack a lot into a small amount of time.

 Easy short stories in Italian offer exposure to simple, natural sentence structure.

-Subscribe to my newsletter to have new stories delivered to your email address.
+If you are learning Italian, subscribe to my newsletter to have new stories delivered to your email address.

 Just reading a story in Italian will make you feel like you’re in Italy.

-When you’re still a beginner or intermediate-level learner, it can be difficult to find proper materials to practice reading.
+When you’re still a beginner or intermediate-level learner, it can be difficult to find materials to practice reading.

 You will also need to consult a dictionary while you’re reading Italian, and without audio accompaniment, you will find it difficult to catch new words and how they’re pronounced by native speakers.
 It’s easy to get confused.

-Italian reading practice should be complicated, right?
+Italian reading practice shouldn’t be complicated, right?